Wedding planning SaaS AI Product Engineering Plannerd · May 25, 2026

 The situation

 Wedding planning runs on a chaotic mix of email threads, spreadsheets, paper contracts, and improvised tooling.
-Plannerd, a Seattle-based startup, set out to replace that with a single platform serving wedding planners, the couples they work with, and the vendors involved in every wedding.
+Plannerd, a Seattle-based startup, set out to replace all of it with a single platform serving wedding planners, the couples they work with, and the vendors involved in every wedding.
+Founder Hannah Roze had the feature set defined; what she needed was SaaS MVP development with a complete product team behind it, engineering, design, and product ownership included.

 The brief was a full project management and collaboration hub: scheduling, billing, form sharing, progress tracking, decision management, guest list and seating, and design inspiration.
 All of it had to ship as a clean MVP that the founder could put in front of pilot planners and refine from there.